Crystal Caverns is a digital exhibition featuring a series of 48 collages/geometric drawings

 The e-exhibition is available to download for free here in PDF format

 Crystal Caverns are found in underground caves, in often hard to reach locations.
-These seemingly hidden depths feature mind-blowing arrangements of organic crystal formations.
-Jackson’s Crystal Caverns series comprises drawings completed at various stages of the past four years, 2012-2016.
+These hidden depths feature mind-blowing arrangements of organic crystal formations.
+Jackson’s Crystal Caverns series comprises drawings completed at various stages between 2012-2016.

 Special thanks to Hannah, Juan Ignacio, Hot Mondeo, Stephen, Tim, Mel, Grace, El, Andrew M, L.Bell, N, Baby sis, Edwin, Lee, Theresa and Paul